Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Struthers, Ohio, 44436.
+Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Attorneys in Struthers, Ohio, 44436.

 Section 2919.25 of the Ohio Revised Code (ORC) establishes the State of Ohio’s laws for Domestic Violence.
 The following comes from that section of the law: